LuotongCheng/marginalized-gender-ethnic-cartoonists/README.md

 ## Description of the datasets
 The folder contains datasets concerning the marginalized gender and ethnic comics creators, including the Cartoonists of Color and Queer Cartoonists databases in both CSV and JSON format.
-The datasets were collected by hand by Thomas Padilla and Mari Naomi in 2015 and posted on Figshare.
+The datasets were collected by hand by [Thomas Padilla](https://figshare.com/authors/Thomas_Padilla/701160) and [Mari Naomi](https://marinaomi.com/) in 2015 and posted on [Figshare](https://figshare.com/articles/dataset/Cartoonists_of_Color_Datasets/1557870?file=2291149).
 Padilla is a Digital Scholarship Librarian at Michigan State University Libraries.
 Mari Naomi is an award-winning author and illustrator.
-The datasets are derived from the Cartoonists of Color, Queer Cartoonists, and Disabled Cartoonists databases created and maintained by Naomi.
+The datasets are derived from the [Cartoonists of Color](https://cartoonistsofcolor.com/) and [Queer Cartoonists](https://queercartoonists.com/) databases created and maintained by Naomi.
 The datasets contain biographical information for 861 marginalized cartoonists (ethnicity, gender, creative roles, location, comic titles, genre, etc.).
 ### List of variables
 | Header | Description | Dtata Type |
 | --- | --- | --- |